SHARE THIS CONTENT

 One of the questions I occasionally receive from clients in the Oklahoma City metropolitan area is how to terminate a property manager.
 The process of terminating a contract with a property management company is very tough if not done in the right way.
 So this blog post will guide you on how to do just that in a super easy way.

 Perhaps you’re frustrated with the service that you’re getting from your current property manager, and you want to move to another property management company.
 There are certain procedures that you must follow.
+Additionally, if you are considering hiring a new property management company, you must communicate with your tenants in a timely manner to ensure a smooth transition.

 In this article, I’m going to go through the steps that are necessary whenever you send out a property management contract termination letter.
 You want to do that in a way that protects your interests and is legal.
 These are good guidelines for what to do in the market of Oklahoma City but should be applicable to other states as well.
-Please note that this is not legal advice and I am not an attorney.

 What is a Property Management Agreement (PMA)?

 A Property Management Agreement (PMA) is a contract between a property owner and a property management company that legally binds both parties.
-The contract consists of terms and conditions which lay out the responsibilities of both parties for property management services.
-This agreement will allow the property manager to take over the control from the property owner to offer management services such as rent collection, tenant placement, leasing, maintenance, repairs, etc. The agreement also includes details like the length of the agreement, payment, and procedures for terminating the agreement.
+The contract consists of terms and conditions that lay out the responsibilities of both parties for property management services.
+This service contract will allow the property manager to take over the control from the property owner to offer management services such as rent collection, tenant placement, leasing, maintenance, repairs, etc. The agreement also includes details like the length of the agreement, payment, and procedures for terminating the agreement.

 Reasons To Terminate a Property Management Agreement